Part of the MahjTips guide library

 Use the Charleston to improve your rack.
 Pass tiles that do not support your likely hands.
 Keep useful pairs, flexible number clusters, and tiles that support more than one possible hand.

-Step 5: Draw and Discard
+Step 6: Draw And Discard

 After the Charleston, East discards first.
 Play continues with each player drawing one tile and discarding one tile.